michelin/kstreamplify/README.md

 ## Dependencies

-Kstreamplify offers three dependencies, all compatible with Java 17.
+Kstreamplify offers three dependencies, all compatible with Java 17 and 21.

 ### Java